 If you think you have an infection and pour alcohol or hydrogen peroxide on an irritation bump, you'll damage healthy tissue and make the bump worse.
 If you assume you have an irritation bump when you actually have an infection and wait it out, you can end up in hospital.

-The good news: true piercing infections are genuinely rare when you get pierced at a reputable studio with implant-grade jewelry.
-In over a decade of piercing industry data, the overwhelming majority of healing problems come down to irritation: usually from something avoidable.
+The good news: true piercing infections are relatively uncommon when you get pierced at a reputable studio with implant-grade jewelry.
+In everyday piercing practice, most healing problems people worry about turn out to be irritation caused by something mechanical or avoidable.

 | Irritation Bump | Infection |